 Around one year ago I was toying around with the idea of getting one of those Ultrabooks Intel was so much touting about.
 After a bit of research I decided to settle on the Dell XPS 13 because I was already a Dell customer and generally liked the build quality of their laptops and relatively friendly customer service.

 Let me get this straight: the Dell XPS 13 is one of the most beautiful pieces of equipment around but it is executed the worst possible way an hardware company can do.
-It is plagued with problems and it will make you reflect whether you participated in an expensive pilot program or where downright scammed.
+It is plagued with problems and it will make you reflect whether you participated in an expensive beta program or were downright scammed.

 But first a word of caution: if you are in the market looking to shop for an Ultrabook be advised that there exist two major “revisions” of the Dell XPS 13: the L321X, the one I bought, and the L322X which at the time of writing ships with a 1080p IPS screen, 256 GB SSD, 8 Gb of Ram and an i7 Ivy Bridge CPU for roughly the same price.
 The one I’m talking about is the L321X (it is not a Sputnik) or as I like to call it: the hapless cousin of a good laptop.